The Transfer Performance of Economic Models: Baseline Setting: Exchangeability

 In the case $r=1$ where precisely one sample is used for training, the set of pooled errors (\ref{eq:PooledSample}) is the shaded cells in Figure \ref{fig:Matrix} (either yellow or blue), and the inequality in (\ref{eq:FullSample}) says that the probability that the value of a randomly drawn cell falls below the $\tau$th upper quantile of cells is at least $\tau$.

-The analyst does not observe the target sample $S_{n+1}$, and so does not know $e^*_\tau$ .
-As a surrogate, we use $\overline{e}_\tau^\bM$, the $\tau$th upper quantile of the pooled sample of errors when transferring across samples in $\bM$.
+The analyst does not observe the target sample $S_{n+1}$, and so does not know $e^*_\tau$.
+We instead use $\overline{e}_\tau^\bM$, the $\tau$th upper quantile of the pooled sample of errors when transferring across samples in $\bM$, to construct the forecast intervals.
 In Figure \ref{fig:Matrix}, the probability that $e_{\bT,n+1} \leq \overline{e}_\tau^\bM$ is the probability that the value of a randomly drawn shaded cell (yellow or blue) falls below the $\tau$th quantile of the yellow cells.
 By a straightforward counting argument,

-Applying the law of iterated expectations (with respect to the sample $\{S_i\}_{i=1}^{n+1}$) yields the one-sided forecast interval in (\ref{eq:OneSidedCI}), and a similar argument yields the two-sided forecast interval.
+Applying the law of iterated expectations (with respect to the sample $\{S_i\}_{i=1}^{n+1}$) yields the one-sided forecast interval in (\ref{eq:OneSidedCI}).
+The proof for the two-sided forecast interval follows a similar logic but is more involved, see Appendix \ref{app:ProofThm1} for details.